-Housing Authority of Lancaster is a public housing agency in Lancaster, South Carolina that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of February 15th, 2019, Housing Authority of Lancaster has 1 waiting lists that are open now or opening soon.
+Housing Authority of Lancaster is a Public Housing Agency in Lancaster, South Carolina that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 17th, 2019, Housing Authority of Lancaster has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.